IIT-EnergySystemModels/openTEPES/doc/rst/InputData.rst

 ``oT_Dict_AreaToRegion.csv``  AreaToRegion  Location of areas at regions
 ============================  ============  ============================

-See the hydro system section at the end of this page to know how to define the basin topology.
+See the hydro system section at the end of this page to know how to define the basin topology (connection among reservoir and hydropower plants).
 Some additional dictionaries and data files are needed.

 Input files
 -----------